CU-ESIIL/Summit_group_2026_7/docs/index.md

 Short term:

-- Create the framework for AI and Environmental Science modules.
-Focus on the skill-building aspects of AI use in environmental science.
+- Create the framework for guided-inquiry learning modules for the undergraduate environmental science classroom that teach environmental content, data literacy, and AI skills
-Build an example of a module that fits this template to demonstrate how to teach AI along with data inquiry and exploration
+-Build an example module using our framework

 Long term: